keith0811/NewsFlow/replit.md

 ## Overview

-NewsFlow is a full-stack news aggregation and reading platform built with React, Express.js, and PostgreSQL.
-The application provides users with AI-enhanced news articles from various sources, personalized reading experiences, and comprehensive reading tracking features.
+NewsFlow is a complete news aggregation web application that automatically fetches articles from major sources like TechCrunch, AI News, and Reuters.
+Users can read articles, save bookmarks, take notes, and track their reading progress with AI-enhanced summaries and insights.
+The app features secure authentication, mobile-friendly design, and personalized content recommendations.

 ## System Architecture